 Flywheel- mechanical device for storing rotational energy

-11.1 Efficiency Factor and Performance Factor (moved from Section 11.2)
+11.1 Efficiency Factor and Performance Factor

 Efficiency factor is a battery or flywheel version of a heat rate.
 Efficiency factors measure the ratio of generation produced to the amount of electricity used to charge.